akkeehfabarakathullah/Beauty-Style-Diary-Guide/README.md

 Installation Steps
 1. Clone or download the repository.
 2. Open the project directory in your terminal.
-3. Install dependencies: npm install
+3. Install dependencies: npm install and then run npm install vite --save-dev
 4. Start the development server: npm run dev
 5. Visit the app in your browser at: http://localhost:5173
 ________________________________________